 Not only are Kanteen a good bunch when it comes to helping people discover great tasting and healthy food, but they also do their bit to help the wider community in Birmingham and beyond.
 Their ‘one-for-one’ campaign promises that one meal is given to a vulnerable person for every Hot Box that’s sold at their counter, which we think is pretty damn awesome.
 They also regularly open their doors to the community and offer the space for meetings or gatherings with complimentary hot drinks.
 And if that’s not good enough, they’ve set up an employee ownership scheme, giving everyone that works there a say in the future of the business as well as shares.

-If Kanteen have made it their goal to show us that natural food is definitely not boring, then they’ve knocked it out of the park.
+If Kanteen have made it their goal to show us that natural food is anything but boring, then they’ve knocked it out of the park.